Lee S. Overman: Career

+After he graduated from Trinity College, he taught at Winston-Salem School for two years and received a Master of Arts from Trinity College.

 He became very close with Zebulon Baird Vance, who was a leading opponent of Reconstruction.
 He became one of his personal secretaries when Vance was elected governor, which led him into his life in politics.

-Overman became involved in politics and was first elected to the North Carolina House of Representatives.
+Overman was elected to the North Carolina House of Representatives and served a term as its speaker.

 In 1914, Overman became the first U.S. Senator from North Carolina to be elected by popular vote, after passage of the 17th Amendment to the Constitution in 1913 standardized popular election of senators.
 This was the beginning of his time when he was elected for a second term after his first term of six years had expired.
 In 1902 and 1909, Overman had been appointed to the Senate seat by the state legislature.
 The biggest reforms that Overman was in favor of were corporate interests and labor reform.
 Overman’s economic policies made him lean toward the progressive side.

 After the war the senator was active in the investigation of German and Bolshevik propaganda and played a role in bringing on the first Red Scare that plagued American politics in 1919 and 1920.
 This was after the first World War when many innocent men and women were being called in and taken away from their jobs and lives and brought in for questioning and even jailed at some points.
 He wanted to keep the Red Scare contained so people would not catch wind of it and live in fear.
 He wrote and sponsored the Overman Act of 1918, which gave President Woodrow Wilson extraordinary powers to coordinate government agencies in wartime.
 Overman chaired a Senate committee after World War I to investigate activities during the first Red Scare, which many see as a precursor to the House Un-American Activities Committee.

 In 1922, Overman was one of the leaders of a 1-hour, 45 minute filibuster that helped defeat the Dyer Anti-Lynching Bill.
 In his lengthy speech, he said that the bill was a partisan attempt to solidify the Republican hold on the northern Black vote, that the bill had been written by a Black person, and that ignorant Black people in the South would interpret the bill as permission to "commit the foulest of outrages."

 In World War II, the United States liberty ship SS Lee S. Overman was named in his honor.
 The year after its launch, it struck a mine and sank over the course of a few days.